 She came to international attention in 2010 after stepping in at short notice to conduct the premiere of James Dillon’s Nine Rivers cycle with the BBC Scottish Symphony Orchestra and Les Percussions de Strasbourg to critical acclaim, described by The Guardian as ‘unquestionably the most significant new-music event in Britain this year’.
 Very active as a conductor of new music, she is guest conductor of Scotland’s Red Note Ensemble and has conducted numerous premieres with ensembles such as the BBC Scottish Symphony Orchestra, Manson Ensemble, London Sinfonietta, and at festivals across the UK.

 Born in Australia and a dual British - Australian citizen, Jessica Cottis obtained a first class honours degree in organ, piano and musicology from the Australian National University and continued her studies as an organist with Marie-Claire Alain in Paris, winning awards from the Royal Philharmonic Society and Royal College of Organists.
-She made her European debut at Westminster Cathedral in 2002 and has given recitals across Australia, North America and Europe.
+Specialising in romantic and modern French repertoire, she made her European debut at Westminster Cathedral in 2002 and has given important recitals across Australia, North America and Europe.
 A wrist injury subsequently halted her playing career and she began conducting studies in 2006, studying with Colin Metters and Sir Colin Davis on the postgraduate conducting course at the Royal Academy of Music.
 Cottis was awarded all of the Academy’s top conducting prizes upon graduation in July 2009, the same month she was appointed to her positions at the BBC SSO and RCS, and also Manson Fellow in Composition at the Royal Academy of Music.